backstreetbrogrammer/26_CleanCodeRefactoringDesignPatterns/README.md

 #### Good Methods

 Methods should be simple doing only one thing with no complexities.
-Often, lower complexity often means better code.
+Often, lower complexity means better code.

 > Return empty collections or arrays, not nulls